iwongu/sqlite3pp/README.md

 sqlite3pp
 =========

 <i>NEWS - With the latest updates, sqlite3pp became boost-free.
 You don't have to use boost to use sqlite3pp any more.
-If you want the boost friendly version, the files are in the boost_src directory.</i>
+If you want the boost friendly version, the files are in the boost_src directory.
+But, I highly recommend you use new version if you are using c++11 or later.</i>

 It makes SQLite3 API more friendly to C++ users.
 It supports almost all of SQLite3 features using C++ classes such as database, command, query, and transaction.
 The query class supports iterator concept for fetching records.